Calculus 1 - Full College Course

 • Simplify the complex fraction to get x equals negative three fourths.

-• Find the least common denominator for a more complex equation involving c minus five, c plus one, and C squared minus four c minus five.
+• Find the least common denominator for the next equation: c minus five, c plus one, and C squared minus four c minus five.

 • Clear the denominators by multiplying each term by the least common denominator.

-• Simplify the equation by multiplying out and factoring to find the final answer as C equals negative two.
+• Simplify the equation by multiplying out and solving for C, leading to C equals negative two after checking for extraneous solutions.

 07:16:30

-• The video explains how to find the derivative of sine, cosine, and other trig functions by analyzing tangent line slopes on a graph.
+• The video provides the derivative of sine, cosine, and other trig functions.

-• The derivative of sine x resembles the graph of cosine x, with positive, negative, and zero slopes at different points.
+• The graph of the derivative of sine x resembles the graph of cosine x.

-• The derivative of cosine x is graphically shown to be the negative of sine x, providing evidence for the derivatives of sine and cosine.
+• The derivative of cosine x is the negative of sine x, as shown graphically.

-• Two methods are presented for solving equations involving trig functions, with a preference for the method that clears denominators.
+• Two methods for solving equations involving trig functions are explained.

-• The video provides a detailed example of finding the derivative of a complex expression involving trig functions and constants using the quotient rule.
+• Using the quotient rule, the derivative of a complex expression involving trig functions and a constant can be found.

 07:33:30